fabolze/SoAWebApp/UE5_Integration_Plan.md

 5. `BP_FlagManager` (Game Instance Subsystem) initialises all Flags, evaluates `CheckRequirement(RequirementId)` by traversing required or forbidden flag tables and faction reputation thresholds, and broadcasts `OnFlagChanged` events.
 6. `BP_QuestLogComponent` (Player Actor Component) maps quest objectives, syncs with Flags, updates UI, and routes quest rewards through Currency, Reputation, and Item managers.
 Supports multi-branch objectives and timed goals.
 7. `BP_StoryManager` (GameMode Component) orchestrates Story Arcs, Timelines, and Event chains.
 It reacts to Flags, Content Pack filters, and `FEventData.next_event_id` to push the correct quest or event sequence.
-8. `BP_CompanionManager` (Game Instance Subsystem) controls active companion roster via `NPC.companion_config`, handles spawn and despawn, manages loyalty progression (Flags), and shares stat or ability data with the combat setup.
+8. `BP_CompanionManager` (Game Instance Subsystem) controls active companion roster via `CombatProfile.companion_config`, handles spawn and despawn, manages loyalty progression (Flags), and shares stat or ability data with the combat setup.
 9. Add a lightweight `BP_PersistenceValidator` to ensure SaveGame snapshots stay schema-compatible (for example warn if a removed quest exists in a save).

 > [Outcome] Gameplay systems call into central managers instead of reading DataTables ad-hoc.
 State progression, gating, and rewards stay in sync with content packs and save data.